CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_splicing/contents.rst

-.. _rMATSpipeline:
+.. _Splicing pipeline:

 ===================================
-rMATS pipeline
+Splicing pipeline
 ===================================

-Welcome to the CGAT_ rMATS pipeline.
+Welcome to the CGAT_ Splicing pipeline.

 The table of contents below points towards the pipeline results.
 This is followed by an overview errors and warnings in the report and the